 By creating snapshots for the production data, you can provide nearly real-time production data for such applications as data mining, report query, as well as development and testing.

-Currently, Alibaba Cloud provides Snapshot 2.0 service.
-Compared with the former version, Snapshot 2.0 has better performance in capacity limit, scalability, cost, and usability.
+Currently, Alibaba Cloud provides the Snapshot 2.0 service.
+Compared with the typical snapshot service, Snapshot 2.0 performs better in terms of capacity, scalability, cost-effectiveness, and usability.
 For more information, see ECS Snapshot 2.0 vs. traditional storage products.
 Unless otherwise specified, snapshots in all ECS topics refer to the Snapshot 2.0 service.

 Snapshots are classified into two categories:

-- Manual snapshots, which are created manually.
-You can create snapshots for an elastic block storage device at any time to back up data.
+Manual snapshots, which are created manually.
+You can create snapshots for a disk at any time.

-- Auto snapshots, which are created automatically according to the automatic snapshot policy applied to an elastic block storage device.
+Auto snapshots, which are created automatically according to the automatic snapshot policy.
 You can create an automatic snapshot policy and apply it to the storage device.
-Then snapshots will be created automatically at the given time points.
+The snapshots will then be created automatically at the specified time points.

-Currently, the snapshot service is free of charge.
+Currently, the snapshot service is available free of charge.

 View the size of snapshots

-A snapshot chain of an elastic block storage device is created once the first snapshot is created.
-You can view the total size of the snapshots of an elastic block storage device by using the Snapshot Chain feature in the ECS console.
+You can view the total size of the snapshots of the disk by using the Snapshot Chains feature in the ECS console.

-If your business no longer requires a snapshot of an elastic block storage device, you can delete the snapshot to guarantee a sufficient snapshot quota.
-If you have applied an automatic snapshot policy to the storage device, you can delete the automatic snapshot policy.
+If you no longer need a snapshot, you can delete the snapshot to guarantee a sufficient snapshot quota.
+If you have applied an automatic snapshot policy to the disk, you need to delete the automatic snapshot policy.